-No eligible Participant's child covered by a Qualified Medical Child Support Order will be denied enrollment on the grounds that the child is not claimed as a dependent on the parent's federal income tax return or does not reside with the parent.
+No eligible Participant's child covered by a Qualified Medical Child Support Order will be denied enrollment on the grounds that the child is not claimed as a dependent on the parent's Federal income tax return or does not reside with the parent.

-Procedures governing NMSN or QMCSO are available from the Trust Fund Office.
+Procedures governing NMSN or QMCSO are available from the Fund Office free of charge.

-Qualified Domestic Partners: The term "Qualified Domestic Partner" means a person who resides with the Participant in the same residence, is at least 18 years of age and whose relationship with the Participant meets the following requirements:
+Qualified Domestic Partners: The term "Qualified Domestic Partner" means a person whose relationship with the Participant meets the following requirements: